ZH-XiJun/action_sprd_signer/README.md

 ![image](.res/7.png)

 - The fourth parameter may be confusing.
-You can read back the boot/recovery partition of your device **correctly**.
-The size of the output file is the value of this parameter. **If you operate incorrectly, the size of the output file may change.**
+You can read back the boot/recovery partition of your device **without trimming zeros**.
+The size of the output file is the value of this parameter.

-5. **Just drink a tea and wait for a while.
-After a few seconds, the signed image will be uploaded to artifact.
+5. **It wont take much time.
+After few seconds, the signed image will be uploaded to artifact.
 You can download it right now and flash into your device!**
 ![image](.res/8.png)